spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.md

 ### Project modules

-When the Spryker OS does not provide certain functionality, domain object, or concept, we need to create a new Project module where we implement new business requirements.
+When the Spryker OS does not provide certain functionality, domain object, or concept, create a new Project module where we implement new business requirements.

 The existing Spryker modules remain untouched.